 For each preventable ICU complication, this chapter will address epidemiology and strategies for prevention.
 Finally, daily goals of care will be addressed.
 Critical care practitioners can ensure the essential elements of preventive care in the ICU are implemented by incorporating a worksheet for daily goals of care.

 Catheter-Related Blood Stream Infections

-Catheter-related blood stream infections (CR-BSIs) cause significant morbidity and mortality in the ICU, ...
+Catheter-related blood stream infections (CR-BSIs) cause significant morbidity and mortality in the ICU, and increased length ...